Collecting my attempts to improve at tech, art, and life

 -rw-r--r-- 1 randomgeek randomgeek 3346960 Nov 13 08:11 /home/randomgeek/Dropbox/Camera Uploads/2019-11-13 08.11.12.png

-We already looked at Crystal as a glue language.
-No, I’m wondering more about how I would get this information using Crystal’s standard library.
+2019-08-25 Trying the Crystal Language looked at Crystal as a glue language.
+Today I’m wondering more about how I would get this information using Crystal’s standard library.

 Turns out I can get the same information with File::Info.